Privacy Policy

 Our website contains links to social networks (Facebook, Instagram, LinkedIn, Xing, Twitter).
 These services are operated exclusively by third parties.
 If you follow the links, information may be transmitted to these third parties.
 We use the so-called “Shariff solution” from c’t for links to social networks.
 This means that when you visit our site, in principle no personal data is passed on.
 Only if you click on one of the social share buttons, data will be transmitted to the respective provider.
 The purpose and scope of the data collection and the further processing and use of the data by the service provider, as well as your rights in this regard and setting options for protecting your privacy, can be found in the privacy notices of the respective service provider.
 You can find them here:

-• Twitter is a social network.
-The service provider is Twitter International Company, One Cumberland Place, Fenian Street, Dublin 2, D02 AX07, Irland.
-Parent Company: Twitter Inc.,1355 Market Street Suite 900 San Francisco, CA 94103 United States; Website: www.twitter.com; Privacy Policy: https://twitter.com/de/privacy).
+• X is a social network.
+The service provider is X Corp., One Cumberland Place, Fenian Street, Dublin 2, D02 AX07, Ireland.
+Parent Company: X Corp.,1355 Market Street Suite 900 San Francisco, CA 94103 USA; Website: https://x.com/; Privacy Policy: https://privacy.x.com/en).

 • Contact Form

 If you contact us via the contact form provided on our website, your data will be processed in order to respond to your enquiry.
 Legal basis is either the performing of a contractual obligation or our legitimate interest in providing a contact form (Art.
 6(1)(b) GDPR or Art.
 6(1)(f) GDPR).
 You are neither obliged to contact us via the contact form nor to provide personal data.
 If you do not provide your personal information, we may not be able to process your request.
-Otherwise there will be no consequences for you.
+Otherwise, there will be no consequences for you.

 • Newsletter